 Makes.
 2 servings

 About the sherry.
-My recipe calls for cream sherry, a sweet "fortified" wine that has had brandy added.
-An amontillado (medium dry) sherry, or oloroso sherry will work fine.
-Malmsey Madeira, another fortified wine is also good, but bual Madiera is actually my fave.
-Sercial and verdelho Madeira are dry, so if you use them you might want to add 1/2 teaspoon of sugar.
-Fino sherry will work with 1/2 teaspoon of sugar.
+My recipe calls for sherry, a "fortified" wine that has had brandy added.
+An amontillado sherry, or oloroso sherry will work fine.
+Madeira, another fortified wine is also good, and bual Madiera is actually my fave.
+Fino sherry, sercial Madeira,and verdelho Madeira are dry and will work with 1/4 teaspoon of sugar.

 About the dry white wine.
 I always have a jug of cheap dry white like Mondavi Woodbridge Sauvignon Blanc or Yellow Tail Chardonnay around for guzzling and cooking.
 Occasionally I pick up old, oxidized whites in the closeout bin just for this kind of sauce.
 The aren't good drinking, but make fine cooking wines.

 About the lemon juice.
 Be precise when measuring the lemon juice.
 A bit too much and it will make the veins in your neck pop out.
 Get a fresh lemon if you can.

 Optional garnish.
 When you're done you can garnish with a sprinkle of fresh parsley and a thin slice of lemon.